Bayesian Calibration of the Intelligent Driver Model: Preliminaries and Problem Formulation

 \subsection{Pooled, Hierarchical, and Unpooled Model}

-Here we introduce three different hierarchies of the model, i.e., pooled, hierarchical, and unpooled models, in which hierarchical models are often regarded in terms of ``partial pooling," compromising between pooled and unpooled models \cite{gelman2006multilevel}.
-As shown in Fig.~\ref{pooling_techinique}, we illustrate the pooling technique and explicitly compare the differences among pooled, hierarchical, and unpooled models.
-With a pooled model (referred to as complete pooling), all of the drivers $\forall d \in \{1,\dots,D\}$ is assumed to have the same driving behaviors (characterized by the parameter set $\boldsymbol{\theta}$).
-While with an unpooled model (referred to as no pooling), each driver $d$ is assumed to have a completely unrelated parameter set $\boldsymbol{\theta}_d$.
-But with a hierarchical model (referred to as partial pooling), each driver is assumed to have a different parameter set $\boldsymbol{\theta}_d$, while the data for all the observed drivers $d\in \{1,\dots,D\}$ inform the parameter estimates for each driver $d$.
-In general, hierarchical models consider a population model of drivers as the prior for each specific driver.
-And from this population model perspective, the unpooled model corresponds to infinite population variance, whereas pooled model corresponds to zero population variance.
+Here we introduce three different hierarchies of the model, i.e., pooled, hierarchical, and unpooled models, in which hierarchical models are often considered in terms of ``partial pooling," compromising between the pooled (``complete pooling'') and unpooled (``no pooling'') models \cite{gelman2006multilevel}.
+Figure ~\ref{pooling_techinique} illustrates the pooling technique, highlighting differences among the three models.
+In a pooled model, all drivers, denoted as $\forall d \in {1,\dots,D}$, are assumed to exhibit identical driving behaviors, characterized by a single parameter set $\boldsymbol{\theta}$.
+In contrast, an unpooled model assumes each driver $d$ has a distinct, unrelated parameter set $\boldsymbol{\theta}_d$.
+Hierarchical models combine these approaches: each driver has unique parameters, yet all are influenced by a universal population model.
+This structure enables hierarchical models to effectively capture individual variations among drivers while reducing overfitting risks.
+It is important to clarify that the variance of $\boldsymbol{\theta}_d$ in the hierarchical model is greater than in the pooled model and smaller than in the unpooled model.
+The hierarchical model's behavior reflects the degree of this variance: with greater variance, it mirrors an unpooled model, and with minimal variance, it resembles a pooled model.
+Understanding this variance is crucial for fine-tuning hierarchical model hyperparameters.